cutlasses/AudioFreeze/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/Is2dHl0MkUs/0.jpg"
 alt="AudioFreeze Eurorack module" width="240" height="180" border="10" /></a>

+## Disclaimer
+This module should be seen as a prototype.
+IT HAS NO POWER FILTERING OR SHORT CIRCUIT PREVENTION, if you plug the ribbon cable in the wrong way you may damage the board and potentially your other modules.
+As this was my first PCB I wanted to make it as simple as possible.
+I'm merely making it available as a resource for people who want to make their own boards.

 ## BOM

 * 1 AudioFreeze PCB using the attached Gerber files